Winter is coming!

 Temperature does affect solar lights, as colder temperatures can decrease their runtime and charging capabilities, while hotter temperatures can cause the batteries to overheat and the solar panel to lose its efficiency.

-You can leave your solar lights out in the rain, but it is always best to bring them inside during a heavy thunderstorm or harsh winter storm.
+You can leave your solar lights out in the rain, but it is always the easy way to bring them inside during a heavy thunderstorm or harsh winter months storm.

-Solar lights work in winter, but their runtime and charging efficiency may be decreased due to shorter daylight hours and colder temperatures.
-However, with a few simple steps like cleaning the panels and facing them toward the sun, you can maximize their efficiency.
+Solar lights work in winter conditions, but their runtime and charging efficiency may be decreased due to shorter daylight hours and colder temperatures.
+However, with a few simple steps like cleaning the solar panel and facing them toward the sun, you can maximize their efficiency.

-And when it comes to storage, removing the batteries and keeping them in a cool, dry place can help prevent damage.
+When it comes to storage, removing the rechargeable batteries and keeping them in a cool, dry place can help prevent damage.

 With a little extra care, you can enjoy the convenience and eco-friendliness of solar lights all year round.